You are here

 Earth & Atmospheric Sciences

 Hi!
-I am a second-year grad student working with Professor Jonathan Lunine on the decomposition of amino acids in the ocean of icy moons Europa and Enceladus.
+I am a third-year grad student working with Professor Jonathan Lunine on the decomposition of amino acids in the ocean of icy moons Europa and Enceladus.
 These moons are two compelling places in the solar system to search for life as liquid oceans have both found under the icy subsurface, powering by tidal dissipation heating and having active hydrothermal activities.

 As future missions (e.g, Europa Clipper) will investigate the habitability of the oceans and seek "biosignatures" such as amino acids, it is critical to understand if the detected amino acids were the ones generated from other abiotic processes, not related biology such as 1) Accretion of primordial materials or 2) Geochemical synthesis in the ocean.
 In the first case, the simplest possibility that one would consider, the amino acids would date back to the formation of the moons and have been acquired via its building blocks planetesimals (such as amino acids preserved in meteorites, comets, etc.).
 In the latter case, amino acids could be synthesized from smaller molecule precursors such as formaldehyde in the presence of hydrothermal activities as suggested for Europa and Enceladus.